 The military life is structured, and some veterans find they miss that framework when they return to civilian life.
 Others miss the feeling of having a bigger purpose in their daily work, and some feel isolated because most civilians don’t understand what it’s like to serve.
 Your memories and experiences may take some time to deal with, and you owe yourself that time to heal.

 The truth is your service is selfless and something the majority of people don’t want to do or aren’t capable of doing.
 You deserve to feel accepted, understood, fulfilled and productive in your life.
 You deserve to be happy.

 As a veteran I get it.
 I see how no one in civilian society gets it.
 How you feel like an alien in your own home.
 You’re different from before because of what you’ve experienced, seen and done.
 Not only am I a veteran, but I’m also trained in techniques to help with your healing and recovery.
 I use Cognitive Behavioral Therapy (CBT) and Mindfulness techniques to treat depression and Prolonged Exposure Therapy, a form of CBT designed to treat PTSD symptoms.
-I’m one of you, and I’ve been helping veterans and military for over 10 years.
+I’m one of you, and I’ve been helping veterans and military for 15 years.